meck/TEIS_formal/doc/CASE_formal_verification.md

 ### Saturation

-Now we can start to add assertions, firstly we add a default clock then we assert that the counter should not change when saturated, The `stable()` function checks that a signal has not changed since the previous cycle:
+Now we can start to add assertions, first we add a default clock, then we assert that the counter should not change when saturated, The `stable()` function checks that a signal has not changed since the previous cycle: